Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Discussion

 \section{Discussion}

 This work introduces FlaGP, an efficient implementation of \texttt{laGP} for the emulation and calibration of computer models with functional response.
-FlaGP incorporates local GP's, modularization, and input scaling to enhance scalability compared to the established GP methodology described in \cite{higdon}.
-Unlike a fully Bayesian model that utilizes all data at each step, FlaGP offers improved efficiency while maintaining accuracy.
-For small datasets, the SVDGP may be preferable, however, we are frequently presented with problems for which SVDGP is computationally infeasible.
-Through a working example it is demonstrated that FlaGP can produce competitive predictions, and may even be preferable in terms of uncertainty quantification for some data.
+FlaGP incorporates local GPs, modularization, and input scaling to enhance scalability compared to the established GP methodology described in \cite{higdon}.
+Unlike a fully Bayesian model that utilizes all data at each step, FlaGP offers improved efficiency while maintaining accuracy by using intelligently designed local prediction.
+For small datasets, the SVDGP may be preferable; however, we are frequently presented with problems for which SVDGP is computationally infeasible to implement.
+Through a working example, it is demonstrated that FlaGP can produce competitive predictions and may even be preferable in terms of uncertainty quantification for some data.

+Active learning for EOF-based functional response emulators is discussed in \Cref{sec:seq_d}, and a very fast approach is developed for the FlaGP emulator.
+It is shown how local prediction can be leveraged so that expensive computations can be recycled, leading to significantly reduced cost.
+For EOF-based emulators, our results indicate that using only the first (or first handful of) model component(s) may be sufficient for active learning in some cases.
+It is still an open question as to when this approach may fail.
+More generally, active learning for EOF-based functional response emulators has, to our knowledge, yet to be discussed.
+A careful consideration of the questions posed in \Cref{sec:seq_d} is an important area of future research.
+Furthermore, block sequential design may be especially relevant for economical point selection.
+An important extension of our active learning framework is interactive updating of the emulator with new simulator runs during Bayesian calibration such as in \citep{gu_active_learning}.

 Importantly, it is shown that SVDGP becomes quickly infeasible in computation time with increasing $M$.
 The FlaGP model can be fit with nearly any computational budget by selecting an appropriate prediction neighborhood size and subset size for lengthscale estimation.
-This is illustrated in Section \ref{sec:al_20k_em} where model fitting and accurate prediction at 1000 points can be achieved for a large ensemble ($M=19000$) in just 2 minutes.
+This is illustrated in Section \ref{sec:al_20k_em} where model fitting and accurate prediction at 1000 points can be achieved for a large ensemble ($M=19000$) in only a few minutes.